 You have a period of 12 months to bring up a defamation case in Australia.
 Here are some of the steps you should follow to address defamation.

 DoNotPay is the perfect, convenient solution!
-The Cease and Desist letter DoNotPay drafts will detail the information about the case, demand retraction, warns against any impending statements, and order that the accused begins to abide by California law.
+The cease and desist letter DoNotPay drafts will detail the information about the case, demand retraction, warn against any impending statements, and order that the accused begins to abide by Australia law.